-The Gill St. Bernard's Parents' Association supports parent education by hosting speakers and through their membership with Common Ground Speaks, a consortium of independent schools which sponsor free speaker events.
+The Gill St. Bernard's Parents' Association supports parent education by hosting speakers both on campus and in virtual settings.
 Distinguished speakers feature topics such as child development, parenting and education.
 As information on the speakers and topics becomes available it will be posted to this page and emailed to the community.
 View our upcoming events below!

 Best-selling author, consultant, and educator Rachel Simmons presented Raising Resilient Kids: Teach Your Child to Resist Perfectionism, Manage Self-Criticism & Talk Back to Toxic College Pressure.
 The event, which drew a crowd of nearly 300 to the new Performing Arts & Community Center, was sponsored by Common Ground Speaks (CGS), a consortium of parents' associations from northern and central New Jersey independent schools.
 The group works together to bring in timely and informative guest speakers on topics related to parenting and issues impacting school-aged children.